2019 Texas Tech Red Raiders football team

 The 2019 Texas Tech Red Raiders football team represented Texas Tech University in the 2019 NCAA Division I FBS football season.
 The team was led by Matt Wells in his first season as the program's 16th head coach.
 The Red Raiders played their home games on the university's campus in Lubbock, Texas at Jones AT&T Stadium, and competed as members of the Big 12 Conference.
 They finished the season 4–8, 2–7 in Big 12 play to finish in ninth place.

-Previous season

-The Red Raiders started the 2018 season with a record of 5–2, with their only losses being to Ole Miss and West Virginia.
-Despite the promising start, the Red Raiders lost their last five games to finish with an overall record of 5–7 and a conference record of 3–6.

 Preseason

 Coaching changes

 Following a 24–35 loss to Baylor in the last game of the 2018 season, head coach Kliff Kingsbury was fired on November 26, 2018.
 Three days later on November 29, Matt Wells was hired as the Red Raiders' new head coach, having previously been the head coach for the Utah State Aggies.
 David Yost and Keith Patterson, who both worked with Wells at Utah State, were hired as the team's new offensive coordinator and defensive coordinator, respectively.